Category: Change

 Dealing with data inventory

-Data held by businesses is often described as an asset.
-This can be misleading or even incorrect.
+Data held by businesses is often described as an asset, but there are cases where this can be misleading or even incorrect.
 In any case, data managed inappropriately leaves value on the table, inflates cost, reduces responsiveness, and creates risk.
 Some data held by businesses would better be described as inventory.
-It might one day be a true asset, but…
+It might one day…

 Data Mesh Radio